ahmadelgamal/ucb-my-food-choices/lib/Presentation.md

 # Class Presentation Outline

-This document outlines the presentation due on Wednesday, November rd, 2020.
+This document outlines the presentation due on Wednesday, November 4th, 2020.

 ## 1- App Description